 Avebury

 SN8 1QT A short walk around Avebury (about 3 miles) through neolithic landscape fields, One significant slope.
 Likely to be other walkers (click map to enlarge.
-Click here for arial view) Click here to download/print PDF
+Click here for arial view) Click here to download/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes suggested from each map point + metres to next point)